South Georgia

 Discovered by Europeans in 1675, South Georgia had no indigenous population due to its harsh climate and remoteness.
-Captain James Cook in HMS Resolution made the first landing, survey and mapping of the island, and on 17 January 1775 he claimed it a British possession, naming it "Isle of Georgia" after King George III.
+Captain James Cook in HMS Resolution made the first landing, survey and mapping of the island.
+On 17 January 1775, Cook claimed it a British possession, naming it "Isle of Georgia" after King George III.
 Through its history, it served as a whaling and seal hunting base, with intermittent population scattered in several whaling bases, the most important historically being Grytviken.
 The main settlement and the capital today is King Edward Point near Grytviken, a British Antarctic Survey research station, with a population of about 20 people.